Auckland Cup: History

 The first meeting of the Auckland Racing Club was in May 1874.
 One of the events, run over a distance of 1 1/2 miles, was named the Auckland Cup.
 This race was won by Mr. J Watt's three-year-old Batter.
 At the Summer Meeting of 1874 the Auckland Cup was run on Boxing Day over a distance of two miles and in subsequent published records of the club this race is shown as being the first official, recognised Auckland Cup contest.

-This race was won by Templeton who must have been an impressive horse as to inspire Thomas Bracken (composer of 'God Defend New Zealand') to write a requiem of sorts to his fading prowess called Old Templeton.
+This race was won by Templeton, a horse which later inspired Thomas Bracken to write the requiem Old Templeton.
 The day was reviewed positively in the 28 December issue of the New Zealand Herald, and was found to be absent of ‘sheanannaking’ and ‘hanky-panky’ and that everything was ‘above-board’ and ‘up hill and down straight’.

 In 1898 W H Bartlett filmed Uhlan winning the Auckland Cup at Ellerslie Racecourse for the entrepreneur Alfred Henry Whitehouse.
 This was the first time a horse-race had been filmed in New Zealand.